 Air-gapped inference insurance carriers can trust - no external connections, no vendor dependency, no data leaving your building.

-"No data leaves your building" is not marketing language.
-It is a description of network architecture.
+"No data leaves your building" is a description of network architecture, not marketing language.

 Policyholder data never leaves your network.
 Prompts travel from workstation to server over internal network only.
 No internet connection required for inference.
 Data sovereignty insurance carriers demand - achieved through architecture, not contracts.

-Physical server with NVIDIA H100 GPUs in your data center, running on your power, connected to your network.
+A physical server in your data center, running on your power, connected to your network, not a hosted service wearing a "local" label.
 You own it outright.
-No hosted service dependency.
+No vendor dependency.

 Air-gap GPU server insurance configuration with complete network isolation available after initial setup.
 For carriers handling the most sensitive health and financial data, this means zero external connections of any kind.